Wednesday, November 28, 2012

 So, what's this story about?

 Al Stephenson (Frederic March), Fred Derry (Dana Andrews), and Homer Parrish (Haold Russelll) are heading home from World War II to the town of Boone City.
 They hang out on the plane and strike up a friendship before returning to their families.
 Al rejoins his loving wife Milly (Myrna Loy) and daughter Peggy (Teresa Wright), yet he isn't the same guy they knew.
 Fred was married right before he left for the Air Force, and his wife Marie (Virginia Mayo) isn't thrilled that he's back.
 The toughest return comes for Homer, who lost both hands and now uses hooks.
 The popular football quarterback was engaged to the striking Wilma (Cathy O'Donnell) but doesn't feel worthy of her love.
 These guys are facing different specific issues, but they're all struggling to fit back into society.
-Whew, that was a lot of exposition!

 Why has it taken me so long to see this movie?

 Although The Best Years of Our Lives is long, I didn't avoid it because of the running time.
 Instead, I just wasn't that familiar with the story.
-Even when I sat down to watch it, the plot didn't sound like something that I'd find very interesting.
+Even when I sat down to watch it, the plot didn't sound very interesting.
 I was expecting a slow-moving and creaky older film, which is quite different than the actual result.
 The time moves quickly because we're engaged with the characters and want them to succeed.
 These guys haven't been turned evil by the war and commit only minor infractions.
 They're just unsure of how to return to a day job among the oblivious people who don't understand their experiences.

 Does the story hold up well today?

 I'm surprised to report that this story could take place across a variety of time periods.
 Even Roman soldiers in ancient times probably had a tough adjustment to the civilized world.
 What's interesting is how the setting is firmly planted in the '40s but escapes the confines of a period piece.
-Fred's difficulties relating to his money-obsessed wife is heart-breaking, especially when he pines for Peggy.
-After spending a fun night out on the town, it's clear that they match together perfectly.
+Fred's difficulties relating to his money-obsessed wife are heart-breaking, especially when he pines for Peggy.
+After spending a fun night on the town, it's clear that they match together.
 There's a great moment when Marie thinks she has the upper hand and is ready to file for divorce.
 His glee at being free of this loveless marriage is an excellent moment and shows just how well it still works.
 I was pulling for Fred and Peggy from the start, and their story is just one of several excellent relationships.

 Are the characters believable and fully drawn?

 Definitely.
-This is a character piece with mostly low-key scenes, but they work because we're engaged.
+This is a character piece with mostly low-key scenes, but they work.
 When Al stands up to speak in front of a table of businessmen, we cringe at what he may say and feel for Milly.
 She counts his growing number of drinks while trying to maintain the facade of the happy wife.
 Frederic March and Harold Russell both won Oscars for their roles, and Dana Andrews is right up there with them.
 Russell's story is intriguing because his real life mirrors Homer's situation.
 There's no trickery to fake his injuries, which actually happened to him after a training accident.
 The non-actor makes Homer believable since he certainly experienced similar feelings after the injury.
 Robert E. Sherwood (Rebecca) also won for Best Screenplay, and his work is the key to the film's success.

 What are some of the most memorable scenes?